jpmens/mqtt-launcher/README.md

   * if the payload is the string `false`, remove a file
   * if the payload is `info`, return information on the file

+The payload value may be `None` in which case the payload content is ignored.

 _mqtt-launcher_ publishes _stdout_ and _stderr_ of the launched program
 to the configured topic with `/report` added to it.
 So, in the example above, a non-retained message will be published to `sys/file/report`.